sample-accelerators/tap-initialize/live-update/INSTRUCTIONS.md

 For best results use Tilt version v0.23.2 or later.
 You can install Tilt by following these instructions: https://docs.tilt.dev/install.html

-Follow instructions in the documentation for deploying your app for live update and debugging.
+Follow [instructions in the documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-vscode-extension-usage-iterating-on-app.html) for deploying your app for live update and debugging.

-These are the basic steps:
+These are the basic steps to use live update:

 1. In Visual Studio Code, navigate to `Preferences > Settings > Extensions > Tanzu`.
     - In the `Source Image` field, provide the destination image repository to publish an image containing your workload source code.
 This should match what is specified for `SOURCE_IMAGE` default in the Tiltfile.